NewsLocal News

 A new generator facility has opened its doors in Platte County, but its impact goes beyond providing electricity.

-Central Power Systems has been providing back-up power to many of our local hospitals, schools and many other business.
+Central Power Systems has been providing backup power to many of our local hospitals, schools and other businesses.

-The company has over a dozen locations throughout the U.S. including in Liberty, Missouri and now recently opening up operations in Platte City.
+The company has over a dozen locations throughout the U.S. including in Liberty.
+Now, operations are up and running in Platte City.

 New generator facility in Platte City invests in student careers

 "We have dealt with the city for a number of months.
-They are just open and honest and really, really good people to work with," said Vorchartt.
+They are just open and honest and really, really good people to work with," Vorchartt said.

 But they're not only helping power electricity, they're also empowering students by providing future career opportunities.

 "Very exciting, exciting for our kids, very exciting for our community.
-There's more opportunities for some real world experiences.” said Jay Harris superintendent for the Platte County R3 Schools.
+There's more opportunities for some real-world experiences,” said Jay Harris, superintendent for Platte County R3 Schools.

-“It’s tremendous," said Harris.
-"It's really a testament to industry and the commercial partnership with your local schools, or your community.
+“It’s tremendous," Harris said.
+"It's really a testament to industry and the commercial partnership with your local schools or your community.
 And to see more and more of that happening across the Northland is very exciting.”

-"Introducing new students that have the right drive and motivation will definitely help us out in the long run," said Vorchartt.
+"Introducing new students that have the right drive and motivation will definitely help us out in the long run," Vorchartt said.

 The power plant will be holding a hiring event next month.
-The event will be from 9 a.m. to 1 p.m.
+The event will run from 9 a.m. to 1 p.m.
 Friday, April 4, at their training center.

-A ribbon cutting for the new facility will take place next Monday at 10 a.m., leaders from the county as well as Gov. Mike Kehoe will all be in attendance.
+A ribbon cutting for the new facility will take place next Monday at 10 a.m.
+Leaders from the county as well as Gov. Mike Kehoe will be in attendance.